concord-consortium/sensor-connector/README.md

 `export JRE_HOME=/System/Library/Frameworks/JavaVM.framework/Versions/CurrentJDK`

+- (optional) If you want to sign the resulting app, make sure your code signing certificate and key are in the keychain, and export the certificate name in the CERT_NAME environment variable:

+`export CERT_NAME="Developer ID Application: Concord Consortium Inc (T8HS8WBPPQ)"`

+- From the sensor-server root, run in the console:

+`ant mac-package`

+- The **application** will be created as `dist/app/SensorServer.app`
+- The **.dmg** with the application will be created as `dist/sensor_server_installer.dmg`

+### OS X (64-bit)

+After installing the pre-requisites, fire up your terminal.

+- Make sure the JAVA_HOME environment variable is set to your normal JDK:

+``export JAVA_HOME=`/usr/libexec/java_home` ``

+- Make sure the JRE_HOME environment variable is set to your 64-bit JDK:

+``export JRE_HOME=`/usr/libexec/java_home` ``

-- If you want to sign the resulting app, make sure your code signing certificate and key are in the keychain, and export the certificate name in the CERT_NAME environment variable:
+- (optional) If you want to sign the resulting app, make sure your code signing certificate and key are in the keychain, and export the certificate name in the CERT_NAME environment variable:

 `export CERT_NAME="Developer ID Application: Concord Consortium Inc (T8HS8WBPPQ)"`